sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/3000 - prompt.md

 When you write a prompt in a Sensible Instruct method, Sensible combines your prompt with other information to create the full prompt.
 The full prompt includes:

 - a prompt introduction
 - "context", made up of chunks excerpted from the document and of page metadata.
-For more information about chunks, see the Notes section.
+For more information about chunking configuration, see the Notes section.
 - concatenated descriptive prompts you configure in a Sensible Instruct method, such as in the [List](doc:list-tips) or [Query Group](doc:query-group-tips) methods.

 See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query Group](doc:query-group-tips) method: